wvissers/Arduino-indicator/README.md

 based on ESP8266, ESP32 or Arduino.
 It is capable of configuring different blinking patterns, and selecting them in different parts of the program.

-As an example, you cann use it to indicate different operating modes, like setup, normal operation and error conditions.
+You can use it e.g. to indicate different operating modes, like setup, normal operation and error conditions.

+# Examples
+Some examples are included, to show basic applications of this library:

+SimpleBlink
+   Demonstrates the use of mode selection to indicate different operating modes.
+BlinkStop
+   Demonstrates that you can have modes with static on and static off states.
+BlinkMorse
+   Demonstrates the use of patterns to send morse code.

-# Notes
+# Other uses
-This is work under construction.
-Examples will be included soon.
+Since this library facilitates setting output pins HIGH or LOW at different patterns, it is not limited to use for LEDs only.
+It is also suited e.g. to produce buzzer patterns.

 # Disclaimer
  ***************************************************************************